-This sandwich is wonderful with an abundance of produce, fresh tomatoes from your garden, basil and spinach leaves.
+Similar to a caprese salad recipe, this caprese sandwich recipe is wonderful with an abundance of produce, fresh tomatoes from your garden, basil and spinach leaves.
 It elevates the ingredients to a sandwich shop style and your friends and family will be impressed!
 I use this sandwich as a simple mid-week treat.
 The heartiness of the mozzarella with the crunch of crisp green leaves and juicy tomatoes with balsamic vinaigrette result in a hearty meal loaded with nutrients.
 Use your favorite crusty rolls.
 I keep a couple of packs of rolls and breads in the freezer.
 If you remove the rolls or a few slices of crusty bread from the freezer early in the day, or even pop in a warmed oven wrapped in foil just before you are ready to use them, they will taste warm and fresh, and you’ll have no worries about them going moldy before you plan to use them.
 If desired add some pulled chicken breast to the sandwich as protein.

 Ingredients for this Caprese Sandwich Recipe

 2 Crusty Bread Rolls

 2 large Buffalo mozzarella balls or 1 large Buffalo mozzarella log*

 2 large Tomatoes, beefsteak, roma, whatever bounty from your garden or grocer, cut into 1/4 in slices and sprinkled with salt and pepper